Eastern Sounds

 Eastern Sounds is a studio album by the jazz multi-instrumentalist and composer Yusef Lateef.
 It was released in April 1962 through Prestige Records on their Moodsville imprint.
 The recording was made in September 1961.
 The album features Lateef's continued exploration of Middle Eastern music, which were incorporated into his version of hard bop with a quartet featuring Barry Harris on piano.
 The opening track features Lateef on Chinese globular flute, generally called xun.
 The fusing of musical genres was not a new thing in jazz or for Lateef as his 1957 album Prayer to the East incorporated the shehnai and Middle Eastern influences in playing jazz standards.
-In addition to original compositions by Lateef, Eastern Sounds includes covers of themes from the films Spartacus and The Robe.
+In addition to original compositions by Lateef, Eastern Sounds includes covers of themes from the films Spartacus and The Robe, both of which have been sampled by producer Nujabes.